-In the Pages panel, you can use a variety of pages to create your site's content, ranging from multi-purpose Regular Pages to pages with specific functions, like Gallery Pages.
+In the Pages panel, you can use a variety of pages to create your site's content, ranging from multi-purpose Layout Pages to pages with specific functions, like Gallery Pages.
 Here are the available page types:

 - Page - Add a blank Layout Page to build your own page layout, or choose from pre-built page layouts.

 - Products - Create and sell products by connecting a payment processor and setting up Squarespace Commerce.